-The question I often hear is “Where do we start?”
+The question I often hear is, Where do we start?
 The short answer is that you should start at the beginning, but how we define the beginning is probably the most critical step.

-How does an organization go about integrating social collaboration and social business concepts into all of their functional areas?
-Should it be an all or nothing effort, or should it be moderated by an informed business strategy?
+How does an organization integrate social collaboration and social business concepts into its functional areas?
+Should it be an all-or-nothing effort, or should it be moderated by an informed business strategy?
 A typical discovery effort involves understanding and documenting all the processes, events, and triggers relevant to activities within the organization.

 Many organizations will approach a social business initiative with the notion that processes should be mapped out with social activities front and center.
-And it becomes very tempting to literally sketch processes out from this new social imperative.
+And it becomes very tempting to sketch processes out from this new social imperative.
 When pressed to fully define all existing processes, many organizations simply don’t have that in hand.
 And this can add to the sense of urgency, to the abandonment of reason.

 This type of upfront exercise can represent a considerable investment in resources.
-Even for an enterprise wide application, such as SAP, Oracle, and others, it can represent the first time that business processes and dependencies are literally mapped out in a way that can be understood by the many.
+Even for an enterprise-wide application, such as SAP, Oracle, and others, it can represent the first time that business processes and dependencies are mapped out in a way that many can understand.
 But to launch a social business initiative without this upfront effort also makes it much more difficult to identify factors that can and should be used in creating the metrics used to measure process improvements.
 And this is important, even if you are just now thinking of using (or getting serious about) Twitter or Facebook as part of your customer service repertoire.
 Baby steps.